Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Abstract

 \section{Abstract}

-Quasi-two-dimensional transition metal dichalcogenides (TMDs) are a key platform for exploring emergent nanoscale phenomena arising from complex interactions.
-Access to the underlying degrees of freedom on their natural time scales motivates the use of advanced ultrafast probes that directly couple to the self-organised electronic and atomic structural order.
-Here, we report the first ultrafast investigation of \ce{TaTe2}, which exhibits unique charge and lattice structural order characterised by a transition upon cooling from stripe-like trimer chains into a $(3 \times 3)$ superstructure of trimer clusters.
-Utilising MeV-scale ultrafast electron diffraction, the \ce{TaTe2} structural dynamics is resolved following intense pulsed laser excitation at 1.2 eV.
-We observe a rapid $\approx\!1.4$ ps melting of the low-temperature ordered state, followed by recovery of the clusters via thermalisation into a hot superstructure persisting for extended times.
-Density-functional calculations indicate that the initial quench is triggered by Ta trimer bonding to nonbonding transitions that destabilises the clusters, unlike melting of charge density waves in other \ce{TaX2} compounds.
-Our work paves the way for further exploration and ultimately directed manipulation of the trimer superstructure for novel applications.
+Quasi-two-dimensional transition-metal dichalcogenides are a key platform for exploring emergent nanoscale phenomena arising from complex interactions.
+Access to the underlying degrees-of-freedom on their natural time scales motivates the use of advanced ultrafast probes sensitive to self-organised atomic-scale patterns.
+Here, we report the first ultrafast investigation of \ce{TaTe2}, which exhibits unique charge and lattice trimer order characterised by a transition upon cooling from stripe-like chains into a $(3 \times 3)$ superstructure of trimer clusters.
+Utilising MeV-scale ultrafast electron diffraction, we capture the photo-induced \ce{TaTe2} structural dynamics -- exposing a rapid $\approx\!1.4$ ps melting of its low-temperature ordered state followed by recovery via thermalisation into a hot cluster superstructure.
+Density-functional calculations indicate that the initial quench is triggered by intra-trimer Ta charge transfer which destabilises the clusters, unlike melting of charge density waves in other \ce{TaX2} compounds.
+Our work paves the way for further exploration and ultimately rapid optical and electronic manipulation of trimer superstructures.